crocs-muni/OptimizedJCAlgs/AEAD/ACORN/Readme.md

 Total:                      64649 ms
 ```
 Speed gain is roughly 4%.
 Memory footprint, however, is much smaller for optimized version.
 We cut 1536 bytes of EEPROM and several RAM arrays.
-Capsize is slightly smaller too.
+Capsize is slightly smaller too.\
+Also, much more code was moved to initialization process, so subsequent uses of acorn would take substantially less time (about 40 seconds, instead of 62), which is ~33% speed gain.